-For example, at the start of 2017, the price of bitcoin broke through the $1,000 barrier.
+For example, at the start of 2017, the price of Bitcoin broke through the $1,000 barrier.
 By the end of the year, the digital currency had reached nearly $20,000.
-Almost a year later, bitcoin was hovering around $3,200.
-But it sprung back to life in 2019, rising to more than $10,000 and has continued significantly higher since then — crossing the $20,000 level toward the end of 2020.
+Almost a year later, Bitcoin was hovering around $3,200.
+But it sprung back to life in 2019, rising to more than $10,000 and has continued significantly higher since then — crossing the $60,000 level in early 2021.

 Where can you buy and sell cryptocurrencies?